 Prior to his trial, Glazner claimed Hall was the shooter, having shot him before taking her own life.
 At trial on September 28, 1903, however, Glazner refused counsel and insisted on pleading guilty.
 The state’s efforts to encourage him to withdraw his plea and go to trial were unsuccessful.

 Testimony given to determine the degree of murder refuted Glazner’s claim that he was drunk at the time of the killing.
-Rather, the story that emerged was that Hall was involved in a relationship with another man and that she had received and worn two rings from that other man, Isaac Glump.
+Rather, the story that emerged was that Hall was involved in a relationship with another man, also a trolley motorman, and that she had received and worn two rings from that other man, Isaac L. Glump.
 Glazner’s murderous jealousy related to that relationship, rather than any diminished capacity on his part.

 Glazner was sentenced to death on December 5, 1903.
 His pardon request, which was financed by his fellow motormen and which advanced a claim that he suffered from post-typhoid insanity, was rejected.